George Martin: Commercial breakout (1963–1964)

-Shift to studio experimentation, 1965–1966
+Shift to studio experimenting (1965–1966)

-1965

 In mid-February 1965, Martin and the Beatles began five months of sessions to record the music for their second film, Help!.
 The Beatles adopted new studio techniques for these sessions, typically overdubbing vocals and other sounds onto a carefully laid rhythm track.
-The group by now had grown confident in the studio, and Martin encouraged them to explore new ideas for songs, such as an outro to "Ticket to Ride" that was at a faster tempo than the rest of song. ("Ticket to Ride" reached no. 1 in the US and UK upon release a single.)
-The band continued to experiment with unusual instruments, such as an alto flute solo for "You've Got to Hide Your Love Away" scored by Martin.
-Notably, it was Martin's idea to score a string quartet accompaniment for "Yesterday" against McCartney's initial reluctance.
+The group by now had grown confident in the studio, and Martin encouraged them to explore new ideas for songs, such as an outro to "Ticket to Ride" that was at a faster tempo than the rest of song.
+They continued to experiment with unusual instruments, such as an alto flute solo for "You've Got to Hide Your Love Away" scored by Martin.
+It was Martin's idea to score a string quartet accompaniment for "Yesterday" against McCartney's initial reluctance.
 Martin played the song in the style of Bach to show McCartney the voicings that were available.
-"Yesterday" (not released in the UK) became a US no. 1 and one of the most covered songs of all time.
-Help! and its eponymous single topped the charts in both countries.
+Help!, again, peaked at no. 1 in the UK and the US.